 Feedback/Assessment: Writing is an important part of science.
 Feedback will be provided on written assignments.

 Materials/Supplies: Our textbook will be Human Biology by Sylvia Mader.
 This is the dominant text in Human Biology, but recent editions have ballooned into pricey 700-page tomes.
-Therefore, I recommend buying the tenth edition (2010) which is available used on Amazon for less than $10.
+Therefore, I recommend buying the eleventh edition, which is available used on Amazon for less than $10.

 We will conduct experiments using basic kitchen materials such as eggs, vinegar, cooking oil, or Jell-O and some glass jars (Mason jars or empty mayonnaise, mustard, or pickles jars) for kitchen chemistry.
 You probably have most of these items already.